ForgerySleuth: Empowering Multimodal Large Language Models for Image Manipulation Detection: ForgeryAnalysis Dataset

 \subsection{Statistics}

 Table \ref{table:sta_dataset} presents the data statistics of the ForgeryAnalysis dataset.
 ForgeryAnalysis-Eval and ForgeryAnalysis-SFT are initially generated by GPT-4o and fully revised by experts.
 They are used for evaluating the quality of manipulation analysis generated by the M-LLMs and for the final supervised fine-tuning, respectively.
 ForgeryAnalysis-PT is automatically constructed by our proposed data engine, ForgeryAnalyst, maintaining consistency in data format with the other subsets.
+Table \ref{table:sta_public_dataset} provides detailed statistics on the scale, source, and manipulation types from each public dataset utilized in the construction of ForgeryAnalysis and for evaluation.